Events

 Dr Cynthia Grover

 Dr Cynthia Grover (1977, Modern Languages) is a linguist, teacher, and translator working at the intersection of language, technology, and learning.
-She spent over a decade of her impressive career at Belgacom (now Proximus), where she held such prestigious roles as Senior IT Process Analyst, Project Manager, and Expert Internal Auditor, leading major projects in software management, language education, and cybersecurity.
-She has also spent much of her career as an English teacher at various European education companies, where her clients are language teachers and her responsibilities include auditing, interview preparation, and teaching pronunciation.
+She specialises in the relationship between speech perception and speech production.
+As a research engineer, she designed computer text-to-speech and automatic speech recognition systems.
+She has been a university lecturer in linguistics and psychology.
+At Belgacom (now Proximus), as Senior IT Process Analyst, she designed the company’s IT project management methodology and was an Expert Internal Auditor specialising in cybersecurity (CISA).
+She has also spent much of her career as an English teacher at various European education companies.
+Her students are language teachers, interpreters, members of the European parliament, executives, and jobseekers.

-Since 2013, Cynthia has been an editor across English, French, Dutch, and German, and has worked to refine academic, legal, and financial documents for major European institutions and private clients.
-She holds a Ph.D. in Psychology (University of Newfoundland), an M.A. in Linguistics (University of Calgary), and read for her undergraduate degree in Modern Languages at Catz.
+Since 2013, Cynthia has been an editor of English, and has edited academic, legal, and audit documents for major European institutions and private clients.
+She holds a Ph.D. in Psychology (Memorial University of Newfoundland), an M.A. in Linguistics (University of Calgary), and read for her undergraduate degree in Modern Languages at Catz.

 When she’s not bringing linguistic precision to complex professional and academic fields, Cynthia enjoys speaking about her extensive expertise to others; previous presentations include BELTA Day 2024, and prevalent publications include ‘Learning English in Belgium’ (2019) and ‘Intonation in English, French, and German: Perception and Production’ (1987).